Olao Books

 Understanding the Reverse Charge Mechanism (RCM)

-Typically, the supplier pays GST, but under RCM, the buyer pays GST directly to the government.
+Typically, the supplier pays GST, but under reverse charge mechanism RCM, the buyer pays GST directly to the government.
 This applies in specific cases like:

 • Import of goods or services.